Any filter removed from ACAM must be either:

 is given at the end of this

-As of December 2015, we can mount in the wheels (or in the focal-plane slide)
+Filters of the following sizes can be mounted in the wheels (or in the focal-plane slide):

 The VPH grism has its own dedicated mount.